anoma/nspec/docs/architecture-2/engines/index.juvix.md

 Below, we use [Juvix](https://docs.juvix.org) to define a type where each type constructor represent a corresponding engine family.

+??? quote "Boxing types in Juvix"

+    To list all possible engine families, we use the `Box` type constructor to define a sum type.
+So **Box A a** is a type-valued function that encapsulates a type along with a term of that type.
+It is used to group together the type information and its corresponding value within a single entity.

+    ```juvix
+    Box (A : Type) (a : A) : Type := Pair Type A;
+    ```

+    For example,

+    ```
+    fourty-two : Type := Box Nat 42;
+    ```

+    !!! todo

+        The `Box` definition should go in the prelude once the Juvix translation to Isabelle supports this kind of type definition.

 ```juvix
 type AnomaEngineFamily :=
   | TickerEngineFamily (Box _ TickerFamily)
   ;
 ```

 !!! warning